vinayak1729-web/Antariksa_Jnanavrksa/README.md

-Here’s an updated README file for your project with the necessary steps to run it, removing the original author's name and adjusting the content accordingly:

----

 # Exoplanets App

 A web application that visualizes data on extrasolar planets.
 The data is based on PHL's [Habitable Exoplanets Catalog](http://phl.upr.edu/projects/habitable-exoplanets-catalog/data/database), which provides a comprehensive collection of exoplanet data, combined with additional modeled planet-related information.

-### Getting Started

-To explore the app, visit the following links:
-- [Exoplanets App](http://exoplanets.tommykrueger.com/app) to see the app in action.
-- [Exoplanets Overview](http://exoplanets.tommykrueger.com) to read about the app and its purpose.

 ### Features
 - **Visualizes data for extrasolar planets (exoplanets)**